5 Ways to Reduce Stress

 Limit the Number of Things That Can Stress You Out

 There are some stressors in life that won’t, and can’t, go away.
-But, there are a surprising amount of them that can be eliminated.
+But, there is a surprising amount of them that can be eliminated.
 Cut down on the things that cause you stress by:

 - Learning to say no